nekomiko/dclnt/README.md

-# Neko language statistics tool for Python projects.
+# NekoLRep: Neko language reports tool for Python projects.
 Following instruments is able to calulate some word-metrics for python project.

 ### Usage